 The confidence limits of a measurement are the limits between which the measurement error is with a probability P. The probability P is the confidence level and α = 1 - P is the risk level related to the confidence limits.
 The confidence level is chosen according to the application.

-In Medical practice a single case may be reported due to the unusual features.
-However, numbers important and the sample size has to be sizable to get a good statistical result.
+In Medical practice, a single case may be reported due to the unusual features.
+However, numbers are important and the sample size has to be sizable to get a good statistical result.
 Apart from the distribution, comparison of presentation, signs and symptoms, and the analysis of variations can be done.
-The Chi-squared test or the X² test is done to compare variables in a dataset and to prove whether two variables within a large sample is related or not.
+The Chi-squared test or the X² test is done to compare variables in a dataset and to prove whether two variables within a large sample are related or not.
 These are helpful mainly in epidemiological studies.

 i) Efficiency variance,